What To Know About Misdiagnosing ADHD In Children

 Medically Reviewed By: Prudence Hatchett, LPC, NCC, BC-TMH

 Today, Attention Deficit Disorder (ADHD) has become a common diagnosis of children and adolescents.
 Roughly 7% of American children between the ages of 7 and 13 diagnosed with ADHD.
-This phenomenon has been on the rise since the early 1990s when Ritalin became the wonder drug for helping parents and teachers control the behaviors of children with what was considered extreme hyperactivity and difficulty concentrating(Visser & Jehan, 2009).
-Persons with Attention Deficit Disorder (ADD) do not automatically meet the diagnostic criteria for ADHD.
+This phenomenon has been on the rise since the early 1990s when the first drug was discovered for helping parents and teachers control the behaviors of children with what was considered extreme hyperactivity and difficulty concentrating.
+Individuals with Attention Deficit Disorder (ADD) do not automatically meet the diagnostic criteria for ADHD.

-According to Döpfner, Breuer, Wille, Erhart, & Ravens-sieberer(2008), many children and teens are misdiagnosed with the H-factor, when they do not meet that criteria.
+According to studies, many children and teens are misdiagnosed with the H-factor, when they do not meet that criteria.
 According to the diagnostic criteria from the DSM-5, children and teens must exhibit not only a deficit in the area of attention, but also must display symptoms of impulsivity, hyperkinetic activity, and blurt out thoughts.

 The qualifiers most doctors seem to miss, or gloss over, are the words persistent and increasing when it comes to the diagnostic criteria.
-Some researchers are concerned that evaluators are placing too much stock in self-reports of children and teens (Hurtig et al., 2007), or what teachers (Elik, Corkum, Blotnicky-Gallant, & McGonnell, 2015) have to say.
-Without following the DSM-VTM criteria, these children and teens are labeled with ADHD, and this can be stigmatizing for them and their families (dosReis, Barksdale, Sherman, Maloney, & Charach, 2010).
+Some researchers are concerned that evaluators are placing too much stock in self-reports of children and teens, or what teachers have to say.
+Without following the DSM-5 criteria, these children and teens are labeled with ADHD, and this can be stigmatizing for them, as well as their families.

 Why So Many Get It Wrong

-Children are active, and some may seem hyperactive.
-However, hyperactivity coming from a teacher's or a parent's point of view is largely subjective.
-Children are expected to sit for extended periods of the day in school; for a child who likes to play, this just may seem unreasonable.
+Children are typically quite active, and some may seem hyperactive.
+However, hyperactivity coming from a teacher's or a parent's point of view may be subjective.
+Children are expected to sit for extended periods of the day in school.
+For a child who likes to play, this may seem unreasonable.
 Depending upon how structured the home is, this may be the only time the child is expected to sit still.
-Children are supposed to be active.
-They should play, they should run around, and yes, they should show a variety of interests in the world around them.
-If a child is bored or has been kept inactive for long periods, he or she is bound to feel as if bursting from the seams with energy.
+Children are typically more active than most adults.
+They often play, they run around, and they show a variety of interests and curiosities in the world around them.
+If a child is bored or has been kept inactive for long periods, he or she may feel they are bursting from the seams with energy.
 Before parents and teachers label a child as ADHD and seek a supporting diagnosis they may want to ask themselves a series of questions:

 - What am I doing to engage this child mentally?